On the center-to-limb variations of the He I 10 830 \AA\ triplet: Summary and conclusions

 These averaged $\mu$-bins were inverted using the HAZEL code and compared to the nearby photospheric \ion{Si}{I} line (see Fig.~\ref{fig:Fig5}).
-The \ion{He}{I} triplet forms under increasing opacity when closer to the limb, and that like other chromospheric lines, it does not exhibit a convective blueshift, but rather a `fibrilar redshift'.
+The \ion{He}{I} triplet forms under increasing opacity when closer to the limb and similarly to other chromospheric lines, it does not exhibit a convective blueshift, but, rather, a so-called fibrilar redshift.
 In addition, we find that the blue component is missing from our observations.
 The exact physical reason for this will be investigated in a follow-up work.

 In Fig.~\ref{fig:fig3}, the CLVs of the \ion{He}{I} and \ion{Si}{I} lines are compared to those of the continuum and the \citet{Neckel94} continuum limb-darkening atlas.
 The \ion{Si}{I} line shows a flatter CLV which is characteristic of the high photosphere and chromosphere, while the \ion{He}{I} line shows a much steeper CLV.
 In addition, these quiet-Sun CLV measurements provide a benchmark for interpreting stellar activity signatures in this line, which can be used to support more accurate abundance and exoplanet atmosphere studies.